 Through our Team Around the Child Meetings and Pastoral Support Plans the Heads of Year are able to swiftly identify children who would benefit from additional support.
 The school recognizes that only appropriately trained professionals should attempt to make a diagnosis of mental health problems and will liaise with the Working Together to Safeguard Children partners.

-h) Where a child is missing from Education
+i) Where a Child is Absent/Missing from Education

 Please refer to the Attendance Policy (including Children Missing Education) for further information.